 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 740 to get a acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double the amount of an individual with a stronger credit score.
+Lenders want to be positive that allowing you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You can qualify for a mortgage loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of someone having a near perfect FICO score.

-We're used to working with all levels of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of credit scores.
+Call us at (859) 576-1877 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Improving your FICO score takes time.
-It can be hard to make a significant stride change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
+There are ways to increase your score.
+Building your FICO score takes time.
+It can be rare to make a large-scale change in your number with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
 Here are some methods to improve your credit score:

 - Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
 But, be sure to pay them off in no more than two or three payments.

 - Stay on top of payments.
-Delinquent payments instantly drop your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.
+Your FICO score plummets with every account that goes to collections.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
+- Correct your credit report.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Homes & Horse Farms Real Estate, the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to improve your FICO score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Homes & Horse Farms Real Estate, the loan process can be a stress-free experience so you, too, can become a homeowner.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.